shoyo/acoustic-keylogger/README.md

 with Cherry MX Brown switches*

+## The Pipeline
+This is the pipeline that is currently being implemented.
+Each component is modular, such that any component can be swapped out for an enhanced version of itself with minimal effort.
+This prevents this project from being monolithic and allows more incremental improvements to be made.

+* __Data Collection__ - Gathering a diverse dataset of typing sounds recorded
+under realistic conditions

+* __Keystroke Detection__ - Identifying all of the keystroke sounds in a given
+audio file

+* __Keystroke Feature Extraction__ - Preprocessing each keystroke sound for
+further analysis

+* __Clustering__ - Forming clusters with the preprocessed keystroke data

+* __Predictive Cluster Labeling__ - Identifying which clusters correspond to
+which key type

+* __Iterative Pseudo-labeled Supervised Training__ - Training a classifier
+using the predicted labels and iterating

+This pipeline is modeled after the research described in [*Keyboard Acoustic Emanations Revisited* by L. Zhuang, F. Zhou, J. D. Tygar in 2005](https://www.cs.cornell.edu/~shmat/courses/cs6431/zhuang.pdf).

 ## Setting up
 ### Option 1 - Docker
 This project uses a Python 3.6 development environment and a PostgreSQL database